polarsource/polar/docs/docs/maintainers/ads/index.md

 To offer ads as a benefit to your subscribers.
 Go to "Subscriptions" > "Benefits" and click the plus icon to create a new benefit.

 As the type, select "Ad".
-You can sustomize the benefit decsription, and the image width and height of your ad space.
+You can customize the benefit description, and the image width and height of your ad space.